tucant/tucant/tucant-language/README.md

 127.0.0.1 6008
 - Preferences -> Language Servers -> Add
 - omg this actually works (if you reopen the open file it works!!!)
+- no semantic tokens support it seems

 ## Gnome Builder

 https://gitlab.gnome.org/GNOME/gnome-builder/-/tree/main/src/libide/lsp

+probably needs an extension